notkevinvu/basic-spacex-missions-api-app/README.md

 # global-payments-coding-challenge
-Take-home coding challenge for Global Payments
+Take-home coding challenge for Global Payments.

+Please use XCode version `15.0.1` or later.

 ## iPhone Demos